Tour Type: Classic Curated, Small Ship Cruising, Walking LITE

 Late morning, we disembark the Fiji Princess.
 Flights are later this evening.
 Travelers who purchase the Standard package have the day free with no additional services and depart at their leisure from Nadi Airport.

-Travelers who purchase the optional Pre-night and Pre-cruise packages enjoy a shared day room (4 people per room) in the same hotel we used before the cruise.
-These rooms are meant to serve as a base to store luggage, explore the Denarau Island resort area, and freshen up throughout the day and before the shuttle to the airport.
+Optional Day Room Package: Travelers who purchase the Day Room Package enjoy the use of a shared day room (4 people per room) likely in the same hotel we used before the cruise.
+These rooms are meant to serve as a base to store luggage, explore the Denarau Island resort area, and rest and freshen up throughout the day and before the evening shuttle to the airport.

-These two optional packages also include a transfer to the airport around 7 pm this evening for flights to North America across the International Date Line, arriving in Los Angeles on November 4, (technically, before we even leave Nadi)!
+Travelers who opt for the Day Room Package will be transported to the Nadi airport around 7 pm this evening for flights to North America across the International Date Line, arriving in Los Angeles on May 16, (technically, before we even leave Nadi)!

 Before You Register